coni2k/SS/Notes.md

 . try to remove Container classes!

-. on live server, default document doesn't work, default.html needs to be entered specifically ?!

 . validation; in general OK, but numpad values are ignored as well!

 . improve general (content) styling! general list template? + use jQuery animations